EmiliaBuhnea123/git/README.md

-this is a README file on feature and main branch
+this is a README.md file on feature and main branch